 After that, it only took a few more weeks of blowing into the darn thing, in a dismal attempt to make a decent sound, before I finally achieved aural liftoff.
 It was only then that I realized my mistake: the tone of the Boehm flute was pure – too pure.
 Too perfect.
 Almost cold; every note was was a triumph of precision engineering.
 I know that doesn’t make any sense; who wouldn’t want an instrument that plays perfect notes?

 Me, apparently.
 I longed for the Siren song of my mistresses in wood, the simple system flutes that provided a warm, rich and airy sound; a sound with character and depth (when played by someone else, obviously).
 By this time, the metal Boehm flute was cold in my hands, figuratively and literally.
 To add to my estrangement, the keys made me feel removed from the music.
 Instead of covering up the holes with my fingers, reveling in the touch of its warm body and the rising columns of air from its holes, I had to press cold metal keys, which made annoying clicking and clunking sounds (as annoying as someone chewing with their mouth open or incessantly snapping gum).
-The bending of notes (a slow rolling of your finger on or off a hole to play seamlessly from one note to the next.) was impossible.
+The bending or sliding of notes (a slow rolling of your finger on or off a hole to play seamlessly from one note to the next.) was impossible.
 And the maintenance of the thing – don’t even get me started.
 This time, no amount of counseling could keep us together.

 Yet, I couldn’t go back to the arms (armless tubes, actually) of the simple flutes from my rather recent past.
 I had grown, and was beyond them, now.
 They would never be what I needed them to be, no matter how I tried to change them (pay attention, ladies).
 I suppose I could have tried to change myself.
 But no, that is not my way.
 To get the last one out of my drawers (literally this time) I resorted, ashamedly, to the old, “It’s not you, it’s me,” line.
 But, at least I didn’t text it.
 So what’s next?
 Matchmaker.com?
 Tinder?